Choose Language:

 What will spread leiomyosarcoma?

-Myomectomy itself can spread leiomyosarcoma regardless of laparoscopy or open surgery.
+Myomectomy itself can spread leiomyosarcoma, regardless of laparoscopy or open surgery.
 Only a total womb removal (hysterectomy) without cutting the fibroid can prevent some cancer spread.
 In laparoscopy, fibroids need to be cut into strips for removal.
 Cutting the fibroid into strips is called morcellation.
 Morcellation done with a power morcellator can spread the cancer much more than morcellation done with a normal knife.
 Morcellation within a containment bag is thought to reduce the cancer spread.

 What is the outcome of leiomyosarcoma?

 When leiomyosarcoma is diagnosed after surgery, the whole womb, ovaries and other areas of possible cancer involvement need to be removed.
 The outcome for leiomyosarcoma is generally poor, even in the early stage.
-There is 50-70% chance of the cancer returning within 3 years.
+There is a 50-70% chance of the cancer returning within 3 years.
 If the leiomyosarcoma was morcellated, there is a 3-4 times increased risk of cancer spread and recurrence.
 (Bogani 2015)